 4. Handling Engorged Breasts

-In certain mothers, they have medium to small breasts prior to pregnancy.
-However, after pregnancy, their breasts seem to swell up, a lot more than normally expected.
-Such a condition is termed as breast engorgement which could also be due to an overabundant production and supply of breastmilk.
+Certain mothers have medium to small breasts prior to pregnancy.
+However, after pregnancy, their breasts seem to swell up a lot more than expected.
+Such a condition is termed as breast engorgement, which could also be due to an overabundant production and supply of breastmilk.
 These can very quickly get painful for the mother and cause further obstacles in being able to feed the baby properly.
 It is necessary to get a doctor’s opinion in treating these conditions since they could result in complications later on.

-With a large production of breastmilk, especially in cases of women with big breasts, they can very quickly get full of milk, even when it isn’t the time for the baby’s feeding.
-This makes the breasts extremely tense and heavy, which is very uncomfortable for the mother.
+With a large production of breastmilk, the breasts can very quickly get full, even when it isn’t the time for the baby’s feeding.
+This makes the breasts extremely dense and heavy, which is uncomfortable for the mother.
 Moreover, when the baby does try to feed, he can’t latch properly since the breast is hard and he can’t get his mouth completely over the nipple.
 Therefore, it is necessary for you to retrieve the excess breastmilk by either using your hands to pump it naturally or using a breast pump and storing it for feeding later.

 6. Learning With A Mirror

 A proper and comfortable position is extremely necessary for the baby to feed properly.
 Making use of a mirror can help you understand the placement of the baby’s mouth and the location of your nipple.
 Since large breasts can make it difficult for you to see it from your point of view, checking the mirror’s reflection and making adjustments accordingly can help achieve it rather easily.